wp-plugins/work-the-flow-file-upload/README.txt

 * Initial wtf-fu release.

 == Upgrade Notice ==
+= 1.1.2 =
+* Upgrade to add new default css styling of workflow pages.

 = 1.1.1 =
 * Upgrade to fix release tagging issue with 1.1.0.